alexfernandez/alexfernandez.github.io/2017/origins-language.md

 of the two-consonant syllables seen above.

-A language with 12 consonants and three vowels combinations of up to three consonants would have 1728 words of the form 𝛫∅𝛫∅𝛫, which added to 144 𝛫∅𝛫 and 12 𝛫 yield a total of 1884 words.
+A language with 12 consonants and three vowels allows combinations:
+12 𝛫, 444 𝛫𝛢𝛫, and 15552 𝛫𝛢𝛫𝛢𝛫,
+for a total of 16008 combinations.
 Again we gain an order of magnitude over monosyllabic words.

 At what point did polysyllabic words arise?